-FW 2024-25
+FW 2025-26

 AP/EN 4004 6.0A (Y) Marshall McLuhan and Northrop Frye: Two Canadian Seers Course Director: B.W.
-Powe Office: 632 Atkinson College Ext.33775 e-mail: bpowe@yorku.ca other information: office hours, web address, etc. Office hours, 3-4:30 online, Thursdays and Fridays Time: Lecture day and time Thursday, 11:30 am until 2:30 pm Delivery Format: ONLINE , Description: Apocalypse and Alchemy: this course explores the Canadian visionary presence of Marshall McLuhan and Northrop Frye.
+Powe Office: 632 Atkinson College Ext.: 33775 e-mail: bpowe@yorku.ca other information: office hours, web address, etc. Office hours, 3-4:30 online, Thursdays and Fridays, fall/winter terms Time: Lecture day and time Thursdays 11:30 am to 2:20 pm Delivery Format: ONLINE-S Description: Apocalypse and Alchemy: this course explores the Canadian visionary presence of Marshall McLuhan and Northrop Frye.
 It's devoted to engaging the perceptions and thoughts, the provocative and inspiring works of these influential thinkers of mass media and the role of literature.
-We'll study their • seminal impact on novelists, poets, movie directors and artists, how literary and cinema works reflect and evoke their ideas.
+We'll study their seminal impact on novelists, poets, movie directors and artists, how literary and cinema works reflect and evoke their ideas.
 (See Reading List.)
-In Term One we focus on McLuhan, the inventor of Media Ecology .
+In Term One we focus on McLuhan, the inventor of Media Ecology.
 Our text will be The Book of Probes.
 We'll examine his most well-known aphorisms, and the explorations and discoveries he made into the hyper-media realm.
 In McLuhan's wrote in elliptical epigrams, fragments, mixed modes, what called probes, to record the breakthroughs of new media and their effects on sensibilities and consciousness.
-McLuhan sought for codes that operated through the effects of electronic media.
+McLuhan sought codes that operated through the effects of electronic media.
 He called electronic media the new texts of Nature-a second creation.
 His work took on poetic eloquence and allusiveness.
-Can he be understood as our first poet- theorist of media?
+Can he be understood as our first poet-theorist of media?
 We'll discuss McLuhan's attempts to frame a Media Ecology for the new environments that communication technologies-AI, ChatGPT4, Bing and Bard, TV, PCs, radio-generate.
-We'll read novels and essays by contemporary writers who are also looking at these transformative experiences.
+We'll read novels and essays by contemporary writers who are also looking cosays by contemporary writers who are also looking at these transformative experiences.
+Al is now a reality.
+How did others foresee its effects?